dropoutarchive/Discord-Report-v2/README.md

 # Discord-Report-v2
-Originally made under my old alias
+- Originally made under my old alias.

+# Thanks to Asari (asari.ai)
+- They gave me the idea from years ago.